vector-express/vectorexpress-api/README.md

 |:-------|:-----|:------------|
 |xslt-exclude-xpath|String|The [XPath](https://www.w3schools.com/xml/xpath_syntax.asp) * syntax selector to exclude from the document.|

 \* Please note that elements need to be prefixed with `svg:` to match the SVG namespace.
-Also remember to URL-encode your xpath, otherwise it may not work.

 ## 📄 <a name="get-file">Get a file</a>